Citation, DOI & article data

 For prevention, long-term anticoagulation, compression stockings, weight loss, and smoking cessation are recommended.

 Pharmacologic therapies such as pentoxifylline and rutosides have been tried successfully for patients with venous ulcers.
-Intermittent pneumatic compression and trainer-supervised exercise therapy shown to be effective in improvement of symptoms.
+Intermittent pneumatic compression and trainer-supervised exercise therapy shown to be effective for improvement of symptoms.

 In selected patients with severe disease and ulcers, endovascular stents may be considered.
 Endovenous thermal ablation (EVTA) - with radiofrequency or laser - of great saphenous or small saphenous veins shown to improve reflux to the deep venous system.